yakinikuman/pistreaming_roomba/README.md

 ## Software Prereqs

-The software has been testing on a Raspberry Pi B+ running Raspbian Buster (headless, but that shouldn't matter).
+The software has been tested on a Raspberry Pi B+ running Raspbian Buster (headless, but that shouldn't matter).

 First make sure you've got a functioning Pi camera module (test it with `raspistill` to be certain).
 Then make sure you've got the following packages